Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 Hierarchies are a core feature of data structures.
 You see these in all parts of computer science.
 In the last example, you created a hierarchy with a single level.
 It was all about cities.
 Imagine we also want to show a relationship between cities and countries.

-Todo this you can group cities into a larger circle representing the country.
+To do this you can group cities into a larger circle representing the country.
 The result might look like this.

 ![example 1](images/example-1.png)

 Note!
 I added another city to each country for this example.

-If you havn't already read about circular packing read this: https://www.data-to-viz.com/graph/circularpacking.html
+If you haven't already read about circular packing read this: https://www.data-to-viz.com/graph/circularpacking.html

 ## Getting started